anish9/deep-fashion-captions/README.md

 ##### UPDATE  : This repo hosts only testing of the model, Training code will be released soon...

 ##### Introduction
-* Generates fashion captions, given an image of human posing (for best results plain background preferred but can work on any backgrounds).
+* Generates fashion captions, given an image of human posing (for best results plain background preferred but not a constraint).

 ### Examples
 <p align = "center">